GiulianoPoeta99/tpi-pixdex/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Environment Configuration

+The application uses environment variables for configuration.
+The following variables are available:

+- `EXPO_PUBLIC_SUPABASE_URL`: URL of your Supabase project
+- `EXPO_PUBLIC_SUPABASE_ANON_KEY`: Anonymous key for Supabase authentication
+- `EXPO_PUBLIC_API_URL`: Base URL for API calls (defaults to `http://localhost:8081`)

+These variables are automatically loaded from the `.env` file and are accessible throughout the application.

+## API Integration

+The application includes a modular HTTP service for API calls:

+- **HttpService**: Centralized HTTP client with error handling and type safety
+- **API Constants**: Centralized API URLs and endpoints configuration
+- **Service Classes**: Modular services for different data types (ContenidosService, GenerosService, etc.)

+All API calls include fallback to local data if the API is unavailable.

 ## Get a fresh project